ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 #### 1. Study
 [[toc](#table-of-contents)]

 `[<lernact-rd>]`How do the lines of program code that we write actually get executed.
 They don't!
 Until they are transformed into long sequences of processor instructions.
 This process is called `[<cept>]`_compilation_ and, as it is quite involved, we won't delve more deeply into it until a later progression.
-Suffice it to say that programs are converted to machine [instructions](https://developer.arm.com/documentation/ddi0432/c/programmers-model/instruction-set-summary), in which form they are called `[<cept>]`_assembly_, and these instructions are what the processor actually executes.
+Suffice it to say that programs are converted to simple machine [instructions](https://developer.arm.com/documentation/ddi0432/c/programmers-model/instruction-set-summary), in which form they are called `[<cept>]`_assembly_, and these instructions are what the processor actually executes.

 How do the language constructs we encountered - loops, conditional statements, functions, and classes - affect the execution order of sequences of processor instructions?
 Here is an overview sketch: